Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 *   **Advanced Compatibility** -  in our gallery we implement advanced compatibility options to avoid conflict with libraries of another plugins and theme.
 You can switch between modes to find properly value for your gallery and your case.
 *   **Advanced Social Sharing** -  advanced social sharing functionality in lightbox.
 Implemented deep linking functionality for the gallery images social sharing services Facebook, Twitter, Pinterest, Google+, VK
 *   **Click Thumbnails** - advanced click functionality.
 You can use click on buttons or on the gallery thumbnails to enlarge gallery image or open gallery image link.
 With new functionality you can combine absolutely different features of the gallery clicking functionality.
 *   **Gallery Alignment** - alignment of the photo gallery in post or page depend of your needs.
-You don't need to use HTML tags or some CSS tricks this function gonna hel pyou to align your images gallery the way you need.
+You don't need to use HTML tags or some CSS tricks this function gonna help you to align your images gallery the way you need.
 Possible to select one from implemented alignment modes: left, right, center for images gallery alignment inside post or page content.
 *   **Gallery Padding** - new padding options.
 Define custom values in pixels for padding gallery block in post or page content.
 Is it possible to define padding from left, right, top and bottom side.
 *   **Post Generator** - new function for the automatically post creation with gallery tag inside it.
 Advanced gallery post manager implemented with additional functions for customization and management all your gallery posts in one place.
 *   **Description Panel** - new gallery image description panel in lightbox, few different themes.
 Gallery settings make you able to change gallery panel theme styles.
 In gallery description panel you can define few content source.
 Gallery image title, gallery image caption or gallery image description.